 - 1. The recommendations given here describe what the EURAT Group considers to be the correct procedure for the informed consent process with regard to additional findings.
 The aim is to anticipate potential conflicts and thus, if possible, to avoid them.
 The procedure recommended here also serves to minimize the risks identified in the legal analysis.
 Conversely, this means our recommendations do not claim to instruct practitioners on what to do with additional findings that have already occurred.
 The procedure to be followed in the event of a specific occurrence of an additional finding is always bound by what was agreed in the informed consent process. - 2.
 The recommendations made here necessarily deal with rather general abstract categories that are applied to the persons concerned and/or their parents in the informed consent process.
 In the specific case in which an additional finding occurs, it is the responsibility of the treating physician to classify it in one of the categories and to assess the concrete benefit of a return of the additional finding.

-6.1 General recommendations for the return of additional findings the risk of a "false alarm", the following basic recommendation can be made:
+6.1 General recommendations for the return of additional findings

 6.1.1 Uncertainty of the additional findings